dmos62/boox-tab-ultra-c-custom-hw-keyboard-shortcuts/README.md

     - make changes
     - rezip
     - make a magisk module out of it
+      - just zip it up, the zip file's name might have to match the module id defined in the module properties file
     - adb push the module to the device
     - adb shell, then su, then magisk --install-module module.zip, then reboot
       - installing via the magisk ui would fail, for some reason